microsoft/sqlworkshops/sql2019lab/01_IntelligentPerformance.md

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="./graphics/point1.png"><b><a name="activityiqp">Activity: SQL Server Intelligent Query Processing</a></b></p>

 In this activity, you will learn how to use the built-in capabilities of Intelligent Query Processing in SQL Server 2019 simply by changing the database compatibility of WideWorldImporters to version 150 with no application changes.

+**NOTE**: *If at anytime during the Activities of this Module you need to "start over" you can go back to the first Activity in 1.0 and run through all the steps again.*

 You have been provided a stored procedure called **CustomerProfits** which you will deploy in the **Facts** schema of the **WideWorldImporters** database.
 The stored procedure uses a *table variable* to store interim results from a user table and then uses that table variable to join with other data in the **WideWorldImporters** database.
 In previous releases of SQL Server, this design pattern could cause an issue, since SQL Server would always estimate that the table variable only contains 1 row of data.
 This can cause issues with building the optimal query plan for the best performance.